earlred/DeTerminal/README.md

 # Using Homebrew
 brew install ollama

-# Or download the .dmg file from the website
+# Or download the .dmg from ollama.ai
 ```

 </details>